michiakig/sicp/README.markdown

 end of the list by taking successive <tt>cdr</tt>s would go into an infinite loop.
 Exercise 3.13

-**Exercise 3.19.** Redo exercise 3.18 using an algorithm that takes only a constant amount of space.
+X **Exercise 3.19.** Redo exercise 3.18 using an algorithm that takes only a constant amount of space.
 (This requires a very clever idea.)